squid-cache/squid-cache.github.io/Features/HTTP11.rst

 === Checklist ===

-The full current state of Squid: [[attachment:HTTP-1.1-Checklist_2010-02-12.ods]]

-This document starts with several columns titled '''AUDIT''' for the audited versions where exact HTTP/1.1 support has been determined by a Sponsor.
-Includes an overall percentage of support then detailing which requirements are supported and which broken.

-Following that are columns titled '''GUESS''' for the next version which has not been audited fully yet.
-The support percentage here assumes that:
- 1. no regressions have been made over the previous audited release in the version chain.
- 2. new additions which are expected to raise HTTP/1.1 support will actually pass the standard requirements.

-A future audit will determine the accuracy of these expectations.
+Current Squid compliance with RFC 2616 MUST-level requirements: [[attachment:HTTP-1.1-Checklist_2010-02-12.ods]]

+The linked document contains the results of automated Co-Advisor HTTP/1.1 compliance tests for several Squid versions.
+Each test consists of almost 700 individual test cases, targeting various MUSTs in RFC 2616.
+For each Squid3 version, we executed several tests.
+The tests were identical from HTTP point of view.
+If a given test case showed different results during those tests, the exact test case outcome could not be determined.
+Such outcomes are marked with a letter 'U'.
+All other markings correspond to stable results.
+Some test cases fail due to lack of an HTTP/1.1 feature support in Squid, incompatibility with the test suite, a test suite bug, or other reasons.
+Such test cases are marked with question marks.
+The remaining test case outcomes are successes and violations.
+Only successful outcomes count towards the "test cases passed" percentage.

 The tests are on vanilla Squid with no special alterations made during build.
-The 2.7 test appears to have been done with the configurable HTTP/1.1 advertisement to Servers turned on, which is not available in Squid 3.x.
+The 2.7 test appears to have been done with the configurable HTTP/1.1 advertisement to Servers turned on, which is not available in Squid 3.x yet.

 == Forwarding path ==